testarnyttnamn/testnamemaster/docs/source/example.rst

 From a Python interpreter
 -------------------------

-The external likelihood needs to be invoked from the text file **cobaya** uses.
-This file consists of a yaml text, which can be translated into python-dictionaries.
-For instance:
+An external likelihood can be supplied to **cobaya** directly through a Python interpreter.
+In order to do this, the choice of likelihood and parameters must be stored in a Python dictionary.
+For example:

 .. code:: python